Steamboat Springs School District Advisory Committee

 Steamboat Springs School District is well on its way to setting the standard for education regionally, nationally, and globally.
-Our school district is the third highest performing school district in the state and, along with our schools, we have earned a distinguished list of honors in 2017-18, including the High Flyers Network, John Irwin Award, Governor’s Distinguished Improvement Award, Accredited with Distinction designation, AP® District Honor Roll, and English Language Proficiency Act Excellence Award.
+Our school district is the third highest performing school district in the state and, along with our schools, we have earned a distinguished list of honors.
+In 2018-19, Soda Creek and Strawberry Park Elementary Schools were awarded the Governor’s Distinguished Improvement Award for demonstrating exceptional student growth.
+Soda Creek and Steamboat Springs Middle School were both awarded the John Irwin Award for demonstrating exceptional academic achievement over time. in 2017-18, our district was a member of the High Flyers Network and we earned other honors such as Accredited with Distinction designation, AP® District Honor Roll, and English Language Proficiency Act Excellence Award.
 One of our challenges is how to sustain overall educational program excellence in the long term.

 The Challenge: Growing Enrollment